Raising money and awareness for The Brain Tumour Charity in Adi's memory.

 After several weeks in hospital he was allowed back home with his family.
 The following two years was taken up by speech therapy, physiotherapy and numerous visits to the GP where he was diagnosed with post-traumatic stress, placed on anti-depressants and was offered counselling in which he tried but found that nothing was coming of this.
 He also found that the headaches and blurred vision continued.
 Despite this, he still continued with his life but unfortunately could not continue with his business and chose to stay at home to bring up his children whilst I went in to full time employment.

 Whilst having a family holiday in Spain, Adi's personality changed.
 He seemed to get agitated quickly which was completely out of character as he was always so laid back.
 He seemed to get tired rapidly and his headaches became unbearable and his speech was slurred, he continued to try and make the most of the holiday for his family as this was an important holiday for him as we was joined by his older children and family.
-On June 1st 2006 as we was about to depart from the hotel Adi had a unexpected seizure and was taken straight in to intensive care where he remained for the next 8 days, during this time he had several head scans which become enlightened that after his RTA in 2004 a head scan was never done, only a body scan was performed.
+On June 1st 2006 as we were about to depart from the hotel Adi had a unexpected seizure and was taken straight in to intensive care where he remained for the next 8 days, during this time he had several head scans which become enlightened that after his RTA in 2004 a head scan was never done, only a body scan was performed.
 He was then moved to a private room for 3 days where they ensured that he was stable enough to fly.
 He was then flown back to England with medical staff on board and transferred to Sheffield hospital where our lives were changed forever as Adi was diagnosed with a rare grade three astrocytoma.

 Despite being told that it was a terminal illness and that his life expectancy was months, he continued to be the family man that he always was.
 We were then invited to attend a meeting with consultants and surgeons who offered Adi an operation to remove part of the tumour which could go either way.
 Adi accepted this offer after great consideration of his five children: Kerah, Kraig, Kerrie, Aiden and Alison and knowing that he had my full support as we was always in this together from start to finish.
 5cm of the tumour was removed and life expectancy was now looking brighter.
 Unfortunately, a year later the tumour had grown back and Adi then had radiotherapy followed by two lots of different types of chemotherapy.
 His life expectancy was then a grey area nevertheless; he never let this get him down and he continued to live his life how he wanted, knowing that each day together was a bonus, like he used to say “his life was on an extension lead".